caiquegaspar/directory-tree-generator/DEVELOPER_GUIDE.md

 #### What the code does:

-- **Checks if it's a directory**: If the entry is a directory, a slash (`/`) is added at the end to differentiate it from a file.
+- **Handles directories**: Ensures directory paths are formatted with a trailing slash for matching.
-- **Checks the exclusion patterns**: For each pattern in the `.gitignore` file, it checks if the entry path matches the pattern.
+- **Matches patterns**: Checks if the entry matches any pattern in the `ignored_patterns` list.
-  - If it matches, the function returns `0`, indicating that the entry should be ignored.
+  - If a match is found, the function returns `0` (indicating the entry is ignored).
-  - If it doesn't match, the function returns `1`, indicating that the entry should not be ignored.
+  - If no match is found, it returns `1`.

+---

 ### 3. **Generating the Directory Tree Structure**

-The `generate_tree_structure` function iterates through directories and files and generates a hierarchical tree structure.
-The structure is displayed with indentation to indicate the levels of subdirectories.
+The `generate_tree_structure` function creates a hierarchical representation of the directory structure, excluding ignored files and directories.

 ```bash
 generate_tree_structure() {